 The Brother HL-L2325DW is a budget monochrome laser printer.
-It's a print-only unit with a 1-line monochrome LCD screen, Wi-Fi, and USB connectivity, and it supports Apple AirPrint and Mopria Print Service.
+It's a print-only unit with a 1-line monochrome LCD screen, Wi-Fi and USB connectivity, and support for Apple AirPrint and Mopria Print Service.
 It uses Brother's TN730 toner cartridge and is compatible with the TN760 high-yield and TN770 super high-yield cartridges.
-It has many variants with slightly different features and performance, including the Brother HL-L2350DW, the Brother HL-L2370DN, the Brother HL-L2370DW, the Brother HL-L2370DWXL, and the Brother HL-L2379DW.
+It has many variants with slightly different features and performance, including the HL-L2350DW, HL-L2370DN, HL-L2370DW, HL-L2370DWXL, and HL-L2379DW.

 Our Verdict

-The Brother HL-L2325DW is a good choice if your household only needs to print black and white documents; however, it isn't ideal if you want to print photos or any color documents since it's a monochrome laser printer.
+The Brother HL-L2325DW is an okay choice for home use, especially if your household only needs to print black-and-white documents; however, it isn't ideal if you want to print photos or any color documents, since it's a monochrome laser printer.
 It features USB and Wi-Fi connectivity, making it easy for every household member to access.
 Additionally, its cost-per-print is exceptionally low due to its toner cartridge lasting a long time and being relatively inexpensive.
 Unfortunately, it doesn't have a scanner.

 - Produces high-quality black and white documents.